K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 30.5.
 [For the avoidance of doubt, except as set out above, the Manager shall be responsible for providing notices and obtaining any consents in relation to any processing of Client Contacts’ Personal Data, including in relation to marketing.][^20]

 ## 31. Communications and taping
 31.1.
 Subject to compliance with applicable law, either Party may record telephone conversations with the other.
 The Manager may record or monitor telephone conversations and other communications with or by the Client (including mails, emails or documentation of client orders made at meetings).
 The Client agrees that the Manager may deliver copies or transcripts of such recordings to any court or competent authority.
-A copy of any such conversations with the Client and communications with the Client will be available on request for a period of five years (or, where requested by the FCA, for a period of up to seven years) from the date when the record is made.
+A copy of any such conversations with the Client and communications with the Client will be available on request for a period of five years (or, where requested by the AMF, for a period of up to seven years) from the date when the record is made.

 31.2.
 The Manager will communicate with the Client [in English] and, subject to Clause 33, will communicate with the Client as considered appropriate, including through the Manager’s website, by email or otherwise.
 [The Client hereby consents to receiving communications and reports under this Agreement (including but not limited to valuations) electronically online via the Manager’s secure client website ([insert website link]).]
 The Client understands that if documents are only available online the Client will not receive a printed version.
 A paper copy of such communications and reports will be available to the Client upon request.